budimanlai/go-core/docs/ARCHITECTURE.md

 **Status:** Accepted

 **Context:**
-Perlu ORM yang mature dan well-supported untuk Go.
+Need mature and well-supported ORM for Go.

 **Decision:**
-Menggunakan GORM sebagai default ORM dengan options untuk:
+Use GORM as default ORM with options for:
 - Raw SQL queries
 - Other ORMs (sqlx, etc.)